 Classroom sessions and lodging took place at the National 4-H Center in Chevy Chase, Maryland.
 Participants visited farm sites at Common Good City Farm, Little Wild Things Farm, ECO City Farms, and Arcadia Center for Sustainable Food & Agriculture.

-Instructors for the recent program included NCAT sustainable agriculture specialists, U.S. Botanic Garden employees, U.S. Department of Agriculture (USDA) agencies such as Cooperative Extension Service and experienced veteran farmers from other urban settings.
+Instructors for the program included NCAT sustainable agriculture specialists, U.S. Botanic Garden employees, U.S. Department of Agriculture (USDA) agencies such as Cooperative Extension Service, and experienced veteran farmers from other urban settings.

 Learning about composting at Eco City Farm.

-After this initial success, the USBG and NCAT are planning additional trainings, including sessions in Ohio and Washington, D.C.
+After this initial success, the USBG and NCAT have offered multiple trainings, including sessions in Ohio, Memphis, and Baltimore, and continue to plan additional trainings.
 The USBG is proud to continue connecting people with plants, especially through this program helping American veterans find success in urban farming.